lich4/debugserver_azj/README.md

+For a fully integrated debugging tool with Xcode, see [https://github.com/lich4/JBDev](https://github.com/lich4/JBDev).

 ## Instruction

 This tweak is used to debug any iOS process with XCode, support iOS9-16, arm64/arm64e, rootful/rootless jailbreak.
 You can use debugserver_azj to develope/debug tweaks with XCode easily, same for tool/daemon/app/preference_bundle/xpc_service type project development.